 Regulations for Management of Scientific Data and Information

-This Regulations are intended to apply while the NPFC develops comprehensive rules and procedures governing the security of, exchange of, access to and dissemination of data held by, or accessed by Members of the Commission, its subsidiary bodies, the Secretariat, and by service providers, contractors, or consultants acting on their behalf or others so authorized for access by the Secretariat.
+These Regulations are intended to apply while the NPFC develops comprehensive rules and procedures governing the security of, exchange of, access to and dissemination of data and computer code (referred to as code hereafter) held by, or accessed by Members of the Commission, its subsidiary bodies, the Secretariat, and by service providers, contractors, or consultants acting on their behalf or others so authorized for access by the Secretariat.

-I. Guidance for Management of Scientific Data
+I. Guidance for Management of Scientific Data and Code

 1. Objectives

-The objectives of this Guidance are (1) to support stock assessments, ecosystem assessments and accumulation of scientific knowledge of fisheries resources under the Commission’s jurisdiction, (2) to encourage cooperation on scientific analyses among Members, and (3) to establish a guidance on handling scientific data.
+The objectives of this Guidance are (1) to support stock assessments, ecosystem assessments and accumulation of scientific knowledge of fisheries resources under the Commission’s jurisdiction, (2) to encourage cooperation on scientific analyses among Members, and (3) to establish a guidance on handling scientific data and code.

 2. Scientific Data included in Members’ Annual Reports